FoxyStoat/feed-reader-testing/README.md

 * Comments are present and effectively explain longer code procedures.

 * Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity [JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html)

+### Bugs

+I encounted a problem with getting the application to show up on live GitHub pages.
+This is easily solved by updating the HTML links from http to https.

 ### Licensing